shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-campaign-best-practices.md

 ## Have you reviewed available domains and available impressions by geography?

-Review all available domains and monthly available impressions, segregated by geography, from each Xandr supply partner.
+Review all available domains and monthly available impressions, segregated by geography, from each Microsoft Advertising supply partner.

 It is best to ensure that any specific inventory you are looking for